Accelerating Time Series Analysis via Processing using Non-Volatile Memories: Architecture

-\item \textbf{Minimum value}.
-To calculate the minimum value between three elements, \myName{} performs two comparisons \di{based on the subtraction operation}.
-First, it calculates the difference between two of the numbers.
+\item \textbf{Minimum Value}.
+To calculate the minimum value between three elements, \myName{} performs two comparisons based on the subtraction operation.
+First, it calculates the difference between the two numbers.
 Second, it checks the resulting sign from the previous step and selects one of the two numbers for comparison against the third.
-The final comparison sign \di{determines} the overall minimum. \end{itemize}
+The final comparison sign determines the minimum between three values.
+The logic can be similarly extended for comparing more than three values. \end{itemize}